Search the collections

 Items per page: 10 50 (showing 371 - 380) 397 items

 Altitude and azimuth instrument, or altazimuth, 18 inch circle, made by Troughton & Simms, London, circa 1836.
 This instrument was used for the Geodetic Survey of Victoria, 1858-71, whi ...From: London, United Kingdom Images: 8

 "Star Turn" surface hardness comparator in bakelite case.
 Used to measure the hardness of materials as measured in the Rockwell C scale.
 The measurement is made by rubbing pins across ...From: London, United Kingdom Images: 3

 Thomson astatic differential galvanometer, by Elliott Bros, London.
 Used at Melbourne Observatory.
 A galvanometer measures electric currents.

 Dial pattern rain gauge, made by Thomas Gaunt, Melbourne & London.
 Zinc funnel with square brass rim.
 Used at Melbourne Observatory.
 Used to measure the amount of rainfall.From: Melbourne, Australia Images: 1

-Fahrenheit thermometer, made by T. Gaunt & Co., London & Melbourne.
-Range 0 to 120 degrees.
-Used at Melbourne Observatory.From: Melbourne, Australia Images: 0
+Recording thermometer in a glass case, made by T. Gaunt & Co, Melbourne.
+Graph indicates temperature changes over one week.
+Used at Melbourne Observatory.From: Melbourne, Australia Images: 1